takashi-takahashi/approximate_message_passing/README.md

     - *Naive* in the sense that matrix inverse of size N x N
 * [3]Self Averaging VAMP.ipynb
     - a demonstration notebook for Self Averaging VAMP
-    - in this version singular value decomposition is utilized to avoid computational cost of N^3
+    - in this version singular value decomposition is utilized to avoid computational cost of N^3 for each iteration
+* [3-1]: same with the [3] except that the observation matrix is ​​drawn from random DCT matrix ensemble.

 ## requirements
 * Python version = 3.6.7